Consciousness-Inspired Spatio-Temporal Abstractions for Better Generalization in Reinforcement Learning: Experiments

 \subsection{Ablation \& Sensitivity Studies}

-We present ablation results in the Appendix, where we confirm the effectiveness of delusion suppression, $k$-medoids checkpoint pruning and the local perception field, etc. In the Appendix, we also provide sensitivity study for the number of checkpoints in each proxy problem.
+In the Appendix, we present ablation results confirming the effectiveness of delusion suppression, $k$-medoids pruning and the effectiveness of spatial abstraction via the local perception field.
+We also provide sensitivity study for the number of checkpoints in each proxy problem.